-Martin, with his wife Katharina, has a six-year-old adopted son, Tobias, who suffers from a developmental disorder.
+Martin and his wife Katharina have a 6-year-old adopted son, Tobias, who suffers from a developmental disorder.
 They adopted him after his own parents died.
-Nicole and Christian, a young married couple moves to a neighboring house.
-Tobias and Nicole, a trained pediatric nurse get along nicely and with Nicole he begins to reveal himself in her presence.
-Katarina and Martin were initially pleased with Tobias' progress.
-However, Martin becomes suspicious and begins to spy on two.
-Nicole seduces Martin and they have sex, but when they quarrel and Nicolesays that she is Tobias's mother and her real name is Judith.
-She wants to return her son.
-Christian tells him that Judith should have killed her son at the insistence of her very religious mother.
-In addition, it turns out that Christian is not only the father of Tobias, but also the brother of Judith.Written by
+Young married couple Nicole and Christian move into a neighboring house.
+Tobias and Nicole, a trained pediatric nurse, get along nicely, and he begins to reveal himself in her presence.
+Katharina and Martin are initially pleased with Tobias' progress, but Martin becomes suspicious and starts to spy on them.
+Nicole seduces Martin and they have sex, but they quarrel and Nicole says that she is Tobias's mother, her real name is Judith, and she wants her son back.
+Christian tells him that Judith should have killed her son at her very religious mother's insistence.
+It turns out that Christian is Tobias' father and Judith's brother.

 Terrible portrait of a serious mental disorder like BPD